Fire Extinguisher Service, Sales & Training

 Clarify the actual issue

-We narrow down whether this is routine service, a deficiency correction issue, a wrong-unit problem, missing inventory, kitchen coverage concern, or a new setup need.
+Narrow down whether this is routine service, a deficiency correction issue, a wrong-unit problem, missing inventory, kitchen coverage concern, or a new setup need.

 3